Estimated reading time: One minute

 Bugs and contributions

 Feel free to open issues and create pull requests on the Speculos GitHub repository.

 master branch is protected against force pushing.
 Contributions should be made through pull requests, which are reviewed by @LedgerHQ members before being merged to

 - @LedgerHQ members can create branches directly on the repository (if member of a team with write access to the repository)

 - External contributors should fork the repository

-There is absolutely no guarantee that apps will have the same behavior on
+There is no guarantee that apps will have the same behaviour as on hardware devices:

-- Invalid syscall parameters might throw an exception on a real device while
+- Invalid syscall parameters might throw an exception on real devices, but ignored on Speculos.

-It’s worth noting that the syscall implementation (
+It is worth noting that system calls (

-Speculos is not part of Ledger bug bounty program.
+Speculos is not part of Ledger bug bounty programme.